Marktm2012/Guild-Captstone/README.md

 # Guild-Captstone

 ## Project Overview
-What are the major features?
-My Capstone is a Django application for private lesson management
+My Capstone is a Django application for Private lesson management.
+Where private instructors can upload and manage documentation, media, track grading and due dates

 Libraries Used:
     - Django